chandansingh5/CSImageEditorDemo/README.md

-# PhotosFrameWork-Demo
+# CSImageEditor
-This is a library to select single photo in iOS 10 and customize using iOS Photos framework.
+It is basic Demo of Photos and photosUI framework.
+I take a referencefor Apple iOS sample demo App.
+It is in  pure swift 3.

-Selected photo from album and show in Custome Albu
+# Features:-
-Add Photo in Albumeadfafaalbum
+- [x] Selected photo from Gallary to Custom Album
-Edit and delete selecte Customize photo.
+- [x] Capture Photo and add to Custom Album

-Features:
+- [x] Edit ,delete and save selecte Customize photo.
-Share customize image
+- [x] Share customize image.